DeepDynaSim/Complete-Kinematic-Analysis/README.md

 Usage:
 This program is ideal for students, educators, and professionals in mechanical engineering or robotics who require a detailed kinematic analysis of crank-rocker mechanisms.
 The clear structure and detailed comments make it easy to understand and modify for specific applications or educational purposes.

+fullkinematicanalysis_extra.m

+Description:

+This MATLAB script performs a detailed kinematic analysis of a complex mechanism.
+It utilizes the Newton-Raphson iterative method to solve for the angular positions, velocities, and accelerations of various components of the mechanism as functions of the input angle, theta1.
+Designed to be both educational and functional, the script is ideal for students and experts in mechanical engineering, robotics, and related fields.

+Key features:

+Physical Parameter Initialization: Defines the lengths of various arms and specific coordinates in the mechanism.
+Iterative Solver Setup: Implements the Newton-Raphson method for solving nonlinear equations, with initial guesses, error tolerance, and maximum iteration count.
+Kinematic Equations and Jacobian Matrix: Formulates the kinematic relationships and constructs the Jacobian matrix essential for the iterative process.
+Velocity and Acceleration Analysis: Extends the kinematic analysis to include velocities and accelerations of the mechanism components.
+Result Visualization: Plots the results, showing the relationships between input angle theta1 and the angular positions, velocities, and accelerations of the mechanism's components.
+The script is thoroughly commented for clarity, making it accessible to students learning about kinematic analysis and valuable to experts for more complex applications or as a teaching tool.